 The following is a brief description of the capital structure of the Fund.
-This description does not purport to be complete and is subject to and qualified in its entirety by reference to the Declaration and the Fund's Bylaws, as amended and restated through the date hereof (the "Bylaws").
+This description does not purport to be complete and is subject to and qualified in its entirety by reference to the Declaration and the Bylaws.
 The Declaration and Bylaws are each exhibits to the registration statement of which this prospectus is a part.